 Don’t accept pillions (passengers)

 To ride with a pillion, you must have the correct insurance.
 This is because a motorbike passenger adds risk in a way that doesn’t exist, for example, when riding in a car.
 The extra weight can make the bike harder to manoeuvre, and if the passenger moves their body weight, it can throw off the bike’s balance.
-Not only do this add risk, but pillions can also claim against the policy in the event of an accident, making them a higher risk to the insurer in terms of costs possibly needing to be paid out.
+Not only does this add risk, but pillions can also claim against the policy in the event of an accident, making them a higher risk to the insurer in terms of costs possibly needing to be paid out.

 If you don’t plan on carrying pillions at any time, make sure your insurer knows this.
 If you have been quoted based on the assumption that you will ride with passengers, removing this from the policy will usually reduce your premium.